mautic/documentation/en/emails/manage_emails.md

 Tokens can be used also for the Subject line, but there is no drop-down.
 You'll have to type it yourself or select it in the email body and copy-paste it to the subject field.

+Email Builder has also special tokens for the Unsubscribe link and the Webview link:
+- `{unsubscribe_text}` - Creates a link with the unsubscribed URL and the text defined in the Mautic configuration.
+- `{unsubscribe_url}` - Creates a URL to the unsubscribed page which can be used in a link's href attribute.
+- `{webview_text}` - Creates a link with the webview URL and the text defined in the Mautic configuration.
+- `{webview_url}` - Creates a URL to the webview page which can be used in a link's href attribute.

 ### Base64 Encoded Images

 Since Mautic 1.4, there is a new option in the Mautic configuration, the Email Settings tab.
 You can let Mautic encode all images in the email text as base64.
 It will attach the image inside the email body.
 It has several implications: